audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 The project aims to assist the bank to predict which products their existing customers will use in the next month based on their past behaviors and product ownerships.
 The goal of this project is to take Santander Bank customer information between January 2015 and May 2016, understand client behaviours and to design a solution to predict which financial service products they are likely to purchase in the next month.
 With a more effective recommendation system in place, Santander can better meet their client’s needs, provide better client experience with more personalised product recommendations.

-Data used in this project is available on Kaggle competition page.
+Data used in this project is available on [Kaggle](https://www.kaggle.com/c/santander-product-recommendation/data).
 This project mainly uses train dataset, which includes 13 millions rows of customer bahaviour data, split by month.

 ### Part 2 - Recommendations
 ---------------------------------------